cepdnaclk/e18-4yp-Multi-Kingdom-Binning-of-Long-Read-Metagenomes/docs/README.md

 - HMMER - To scan marker genes within protein-coded sequences
 - Minimap - To get the mapping between reads and the actual species bin they belong

+#### Implementation: GraphK-LR Refiner
+A metagenomic binning refinement tool for long reads, which can be used in conjunction with long-read binning tools such as OBLR, MetaBCC-LR, and others.
+This refinement tool considers information at the microorganism kingdom level during the refinement process and utilizes a read-overlap graph approach.
+The tool is being finalized as a Python-based command-line tool.

 ## Results and Analysis